 Horseback riding is a relatively popular attraction, but have you ever ridden a horse through a winding trail in the Adirondacks?
 There are a number of different ranches that can take you on guided tours of the Lake George region and Adirondacks.

 4) Take an Epic Seaplane Ride

 What could be better than experiencing the beauty of the Adirondacks from above?!
-Seaplanes can land on many of the lakes in the region, like Long Lake pictured above.
+Seaplanes can land on many of the lakes in the region.
 Contact groups like the Long Lake Tourism Association or a seaplane-friendly lodging destination, like the Big Moose Inn on Eagle Bay, to arrange your seaplane ride.

 5) Explore a Remarkable Cave

 Natural Stone Bridge and Caves is one of the coolest Adirondack destinations all year round!
 They have self-guided tours, snowshoe hikes, and hands-on activities for all ages.
 This is the largest marble cave entrance in the Eastern US, and it continues to be carved by the Trout Brook.